 Good clinical practice (GCP) is an international ethical analysis and scientific quality standard for designing, conducting, and auditing clinical trials that involve the participation of human subjects.
 Investigators, sponsors, clinical research organizations (CROs), and institutional review boards (IRBs) must have a working knowledge of GCPs for assurance of the best protection of human subjects and the preservation of the quality, reliability, and integrity of the data.
+Learn about GCP audits below, or contact our experts for additional guidance.

 The GCP audit is the interface for this assurance.
 It is carried out to assess compliance with regulatory requirements for the clinical trial protocol and the clinical quality management plan (CQMP) by the principal investigator and all of the site support personnel.
 The CQMP is an extension of a sponsor or CRO’s quality programs and standard operation procedures.
 During the site feasibility and qualification process, the sponsor or CRO personnel will not only be checking professional credentials but also the ability and resources available to carry out the assigned duties of the site, both professionally and administratively.
 Not being compliant can lead to failures, delays, unrecognized adverse events, and most importantly, loss of protocol and data integrity.
 This could lead to a challenge of the clinical trial results by regulatory authorities.